binaryage/totalfinder-web/injection-troubles.md

 ##### 3. what if there is no mention of TotalFinder?

-> Well, sometimes this privacy subsystem gets into an unfortunate state: It thinks that it should prompt user for permissions,
+> Well, sometimes this privacy subsystem gets into an unfortunate state.
+It thinks that it should prompt user for
-> and it also thinks it needs to prevent abuse, so it blocks permission prompts.
-That's pretty confusing if you asked me.
+> permissions, and it also thinks it needs to prevent abuse, so it blocks any permission prompts.
+It also does not
+> offer any way how to tweak the permission from `Security & Privacy` UI.
-> Usually this ban on permission prompts is time based.
+> Usually this ban on permission prompts is time-based.
 So it should expire after some time.
+Maybe?!
+>
+> TotalFinder versions 1.13.0 up to 1.13.7 were affected by this.
+Later I found [the real cause of this issue](https://github.com/desktop/desktop/issues/9050#issue-560018947).
+> TotalFinder version 1.13.8 and up should not be affected.
+>
 > Other possibility is that the permission database is somehow borked.
 I believe that macOS 10.15 (Mojave) [had issues with this](https://github.com/Hammerspoon/hammerspoon/issues/2031#issuecomment-478250239).
 > I would recommend resetting it from command-line:

-<pre class="terminal">tccutil reset AppleEvents</pre>
+<pre class="terminal">tccutil reset AppleEvents com.binaryage.totalfinder.agent</pre>

 > If that does not help, you might consider resetting all privacy decisions: